MandyW0312/RhythmsGonnaGetYou/PEDAC.md

 Read the answer and set to a variable

     	IF (Add)
     		Ask the user if they would like to add a New Band, add a New Album for a band, or add a New Song to an album (Possible Menu Options)
     		Read the answer and set to a variable

     			IF (Band)
     			Ask the user what is the Band’s Name
     			Read the answer and set it to a variable
-Ask the user what is the Band’s Country Of Origin
+    			Ask the user what is the Band’s Country Of Origin Read the answer and set it to a variable
+    			Ask the user how many Members are in the Band RRead the answer and set it to a variable (int.Parse) Ask the user for the Band’s Website
     			Read the answer and set it to a variable
-Ask the user how many Members are in the Band
-Read the answer and set it to a variable (int.Parse) Ask the user for the Band’s Website
-Read the answer and set it to a variable
     			Ask the user for the Band’s Style of Music
     			Read the answer and set it to a variable
-Ask the user if the Band is currently signed to the Record Company (true or false) Read the answer and set it to a variable (bool.Parse) Ask the user what is the Band’s Contact Name
-Read the answer and set it to a variable
+    				Ask the user if the Band is currently signed to the Record Company (true or false) Read the answer and set it to a variable (bool.Parse) Ask the user what is the Band’s Contact Name Read the answer and set it to a variable
     				Ask the user what is the Band’s Contact Phone Number Read the answer and set it to a variable (long.Parse)

     			Make a new instance of a band (using the answers) var newBand = new Band {
     				Name=
     				CountryOfOrigin=
     				NumberOfMembers=
     				Website=
     				Style=
     				IsSigned=
     				ContactName=
     				ContactPhoneNumber=    }

     			Add the Band to the table of Bands context.Bands.Add(newBand);
     				context.SaveChanges();

     		IF (Album)
     				Ask the user which Band they want to add the Album to Read the answer and set it to a variable (bandNameChosen) var band = context.Bands.First(band => band.Name == bandNameChosen);

-    		Ask the user what is the Title of the Album
-    		Read the answer and set it to a variable
+    				Ask the user what is the Title of the Album Read the answer and set it to a variable
     				Ask the user if the Album is Explicit (true or false) Read the answer and set it to a variable (bool.Parse) Ask the user for the Album’s Release Date
     				Read the answer and set it to a variable (DateTime.Parse)

     				Make a new instance of an Album (using the answers) var newAlbum = new Album {
     					Title=
     					IsExplicit=
     					ReleaseDate=
     					BandId= band.Id    }

     				Add the Album to the table of Albums context.Albums.Add(newAlbum);
     					context.SaveChanges();

     			IF (Song)
     				Ask the user which Album they want to add the Song to Read the answer and set it to a variable (albumChosen) var album = context.Albums.First(album => album.Title == albumChosen);

-    		Ask the user what is the Title of the Song
-    		Read the answer and set it to a variable
+    				Ask the user what is the Title of the Song Read the answer and set it to a variable
     				Ask the user how long the Song is
     				Read the answer and set it to a variable
     				Ask the user what Track Number is the Song on the Album Read the answer and set it to a variable (int.Parse)

     					IF (answer is already taken)
     						Don’t add the Song to the Album
     					IF (answer is not taken)
     						Make a new instance of an Album (using the answers) var newAlbum = new Album {
     							Title=
     							Duration=
     							TrackNumber=
     							AlbumId= album.Id    }

     						Add the Song to the table of Songs context.Songs.Add(newSong);
     							context.SaveChanges();

     		IF (View)
     			Ask the user if they want to view all the Bands, view all the Albums, view Albums by a Specific Band, view all Albums in a Genre, or view all Members of a Band (Possible Menu Options)
     			Read the answer and set to a variable

     			IF (Bands)
     				foreach(var band in context.Bands)
     				Print out all the Bands

     			IF (Albums)
     				var albumsInOrder = albums.OrderBy(album => album.ReleaseDate);
     				foreach (var album in albumsInOrder)
     					Print out all the Albums

     			IF (Specific)
     				Ask the user which Band they want to look up Read the answer and set it to a variable foreach (var album in context.Albums.Include(bands => band.Name == answer) Print out the albums for a Specific Band

     			IF (Genre)
     				foreach (var album in context.Albums.Include(album=> album.TheAssociatedBand))
     				Print out We have this Album {album.Title} in the Genre {album.TheAssociatedBand.Style}

     			IF (Members)
     				Ask the user which Band they want to look up Read the answer and set it to a variable foreach (var position in context.Positions.Where(band => band.TheAssociatedBand.Name == specificBand).Include(position => position.TheAssociatedMusician))
     					Print out {position.TheAssociatedMusician.FullName} is the {position.BandPosition} of {band.Name}

     		IF (Contract Change)
     			Ask the user if they want to Release a Band from their Contract or Resign a Band Read the answer and set it to a variable

     			IF (Release)
     				Ask the user what Band do they want to Release from their Contract Read the answer and set it to a variable var existingBand = context.Bands.FirstOrDefault(band => band.Name == answer);

     					IF (existingBand == null)
     						Print out couldn’t find the band
     					ELSE
     						Print out Ending the Contract with (answer) existingBand.IsSigned = false;
     						context.SaveChanges();

     	IF (Resign)
     		Ask the user what Band do they want to Resign to the Company